jennisun/APCSFinalProject/README.md

 #### 5/29 <br>
 Jennifer: Implemented selecting zombie button and successfully creates new zombie in selected row.
 Found new icons to use. <br>

+#### 5/30 <br>
+Jennifer: Added mushroom plant which shoots shrooms at a limited range.
+Changed plants to only shoot when a zombie comes within their range.
+Added a cone zombie and pail zombie, resized all zombies so they appear the same size and position on the screen. <br>